 There are several points you should consider before committing to getting a vanity for your bathroom.
 You should consider if you have space to build the vanity.
 Additionally, decide whether you would like cabinetry beneath the vanity for extra storage.

-Consult with a contracting or home improvement expert before starting your project to go over plumbing capabilities when it comes to building the sink within the vanity.
+Consult with a contracting or home improvement expert before starting your project.
+They’ll go over plumbing capabilities when building the sink within the vanity.
 They can let you know if this project is possible.
 You may even expand your project to include more than one sink if you prefer.
 If this does not seem feasible, you might be able to build the vanity in another part of your home, including your bedroom.

 How Can I Get a Vanity in My Bathroom?